srobo/srcomp-puppet/README.md

 port 8080 on the host machine.
 Visiting <http://localhost:8080> on the host should show a compbox welcome page once the VM is provisioned.

-Note: since deployment of the vagrant box is a supported scenario, the Vagrantfile compensates for the removal of the insecure vagrant public key SSH access by expecting that `config.ssh.private_key_path` will include a private key whose public key has been added to `modules/compbox/files/main-user-authorized_keys`.
+Note: since deployment of the vagrant box is a supported (but discouraged) scenario, the Vagrantfile compensates for the removal of the insecure vagrant public key SSH access by expecting that `config.ssh.private_key_path` will include a private key whose public key has been added to `modules/compbox/files/main-user-authorized_keys`.

 [vagrant]: http://vagrantup.com/